 The screen will dim for a second to verify the screenshot was taken if you have certain visual effects turned on.
 Then, the Feedback hub will open.
-Follow the onscreen instructions to submit your screenshot.
+Follow the on-screen instructions to submit your screenshot.

-Use the Windows Snipping Tool
+How to Use the Windows Snipping Tool

 When the snipping tool opens, you can either take a “New” screenshot, or you can adjust the Mode.
 There is also an options menu that allows you to choose several options including if you want to save the snipped screenshots before you exit the app.

-You can also delay screenshots by up to 5 seconds.
+With the snipping tool, you can also delay screenshots by up to 5 seconds.
 Simply click “New” to take a screenshot once you have adjusted the settings.

-After you take the screenshot, the snipping tool editor will open with the screenshot inside it.
+After you take a screenshot, the snipping tool editor will open with the screenshot inside it.
 The snipping tool itself has limited options for editing the screenshot, but it also has a button to open the screenshot in Paint 3D.

-Take a Screenshot Using Windows 10 Game Bar
+How to Take a Screenshot Using Windows 10 Game Bar

 Game Bar is a special app for taking screenshots and recording videos while you are gaming.
 If you want to take a screenshot of your gameplay, use this method.
 To edit some of the options in this method, you need to get into the Xbox app and find the Game DVR feature.
 Opening this will give you access to the Game Bar settings.